Lou Brock: Later years and retirement

 Brock fell into a hitting slump early in the 1978 season and lost the left fielder's job.
 However, he fought back during spring training in 1979 with a .345 batting average to regain his starting job.
-Brock was named Player of the Month for the month of May 1979, when he hit .433.
+Brock was named Player of the Month in May 1979, when he hit .433.

 On August 13, 1979, in a game against the team that traded him, the Chicago Cubs, Brock became the fourteenth Major League Baseball player to garner 3,000 hits.
 About one month later, Boston Red Sox star and fellow future Hall of Famer Carl Yastrzemski reached the same plateau and was promptly invited to the White House by Massachusetts native and Speaker of the House Tip O'Neill.

 Brock was reported to have felt slighted that he hadn't received a similar invitation.
 After saying that he would not go to the White House even if invited, he reconsidered and accepted a belated invitation from President Jimmy Carter.

 Brock posted a .304 batting average, then retired at the end of the season at the age of 40.
 He was named the National League Comeback Player of the Year — the first player to be so honored in his final Major League season.

 Career statistics

 In his 19-year major league career, Brock played in 2,616 games and got 3,023 hits in 10,332 at bats, for a .293 career batting average.
 He accumulated 486 doubles, 141 triples, 149 home runs, 900 RBI, 1,610 runs, 938 stolen bases, 761 bases on balls, and posted a .343 on-base percentage and a .410 slugging percentage.

 A six-time All-Star, Brock hit over .300 eight times during his career.
 He ended his career with a .959 career fielding percentage.

 Brock led the National League in stolen bases for a record eight times, and tallied a record 12 consecutive seasons with 50 or more stolen bases.
 He held both the single-season and all-time major league stolen base records.
 Both were subsequently broken by Hall of Famer Rickey Henderson, Brock’s 1974 single season mark of 118 in 1982 with 130, and his career record 938 topped in 1991.
-Brock remains the National League's leader in career stolen bases as of 2025.
+Brock remains the National League's leader in career stolen bases as of 2026.

 Brock's .391 World Series batting average is the highest for anyone who played over 20 Series games.
 His 14 stolen bases in World Series play are also a Series record.
 Brock's 13 hits in the 1968 World Series tied a single-series record previously made by Bobby Richardson in 1964 against his Cardinals' team, and was in turn tied in 1986 by Marty Barrett.